0xd4d/dnlib/README.md

 and many other missing features de4dot needed, dnlib was a necessity.
 The API is similar because it made porting de4dot to dnlib a lot easier.

-For another application using dnlib, see [ConfuserEx](https://github.com/yck1509/ConfuserEx/) (a .NET obfuscator).
-It uses many of the more advanced features of dnlib.
-Have a look at its writer code which gets executed during the assembly writing process.
+For other applications using dnlib, see [dnSpy](https://github.com/0xd4d/dnSpy) and [ConfuserEx](https://github.com/yck1509/ConfuserEx/) (a .NET obfuscator).
+They use many of the more advanced features of dnlib.
+Have a look at ConfuserEx' writer code which gets executed during the assembly writing process.

 Want to say thanks?
 Click the star at the top of the page.